top of page

 • Contains no personal or organizational identifiers (abstracts with identifiers will be disqualified and ineligible for selection).

-Organize and label the body of your Research abstract according to the following headings/components*:
+Organize and label the body of your research abstract according to the following headings/components*:

 • Background/Significance: Description of the problem or phenomena, and significance (why this research is important).